There are many great things to do in Rocky Mountain National Park, and definitely so much more than hiking!

 Escape the crowds at the Cub Lake Trail

-This lower elevation and flatter trail is one of the best hikes in Rocky Mountain National Park.
-It takes you through a meadow where you’re almost guaranteed to see Elk roaming around.
-It’s a slightly longer hike of 4.8 miles, but could also be combined with Fern Creek Trail if you use a second car or the shuttle system.
+This lower elevation and flatter trail is one of the best hikes in the park.
+It takes you through a meadow where you’re almost guaranteed to see elk roaming around.
+It’s a slightly longer hike of 4.8 miles (7.7 km), but could also be combined with Fern Creek Trail if you use a second car or the shuttle system.

-GOOD TO KNOW: Another of the lesser known hikes in Rocky Mountain National Park is the one to Bierstadt Lake.
-It’s a 2.4 miles hike (roundtrip) which counts as moderately difficult.
+A lesser known hike is the one to Bierstadt Lake.
+It’s a 2.4 miles (3.8 km) hike (roundtrip) which counts as moderately difficult.

 Climb a 14er

 Longs Peak is Rocky Mountain National Park’s only 14er and attracts climbers from all over the country who want to summit this peak.
-It is one of the hardest climbs in Colorado, but definitely one of the best hikes in Rocky Mountain National Park; with a total elevation gain of 5000 feet, this roundtrip climb is a strenuous 16.8 miles.
+It is one of the hardest climbs in Colorado, but definitely one of the best hikes in Rocky Mountain National Park; with a total elevation gain of 5000 feet (1524 meters), this roundtrip climb is a strenuous 16.8 miles (27 km).

 Drive along the Trail Ridge Road

 One of the top things to do in Rocky Mountain National Park is actually driving!
-The park is home to the highest continuous paved highway in America – Trail Ridge Road, located at 12183 above sea level.
-This scenic road is only open between Memorial Day and Labor Day (weather permitting) and is a 46-mile stretch that goes from Estes to Grand Lake.
+This is a great place for a Colorado road trip.
+The park is home to the highest continuous paved highway in America – Trail Ridge Road, located at 12183 feet (3713 meters) above sea level.
+This scenic road is only open between Memorial Day and Labor Day (weather permitting) and is a 46-mile (74 km) stretch that goes from Estes to Grand Lake.